techmatters/terraso-web-client/README.md

 ## Analytics

-The application is built to work with Plausible, to configure the domain plausibel will use you have to set the `REACT_APP_PLAUSIBLE_DOMAIN` environment variable.
+The application is built to work with Plausible, to configure the domain Plausible will use you have to set the `REACT_APP_PLAUSIBLE_DOMAIN` environment variable.

 ## Learn More